 In this article, we help you understand how it works and how investors can take advantage of BVI Economic Substance Legislations.

 After having adhered to the listing process in the European Union and the Inclusive Framework OECD BEPS, the British Virgin Islands (abbreviated BVI) enacted the Economic Substance (Companies and Limited Partnerships) Act, 2018 (abbreviated ES Act), which entered into force on January 1, 2019.
-Furthermore, the BVI International Tax Authority issued the Rules on Economic Substance (abbreviated ES Rules) which further define the scope of the ES Act in detail and provides examples.
+Furthermore, the BVI International Tax Authority issued the Rules on Economic Substance (abbreviated ES Rules) which further define the scope of the ES Act in detail and provide examples.

 The Economic Substance Legislation sets out requirements for the legal entities that carry on nine (9) relevant activities within the BVI, and which are not registered tax residents in another jurisdiction that is not on the EU list of non-cooperative jurisdictions for tax purposes.

 To better understand BVI Economic Substance Legislation, it is necessary to talk about the nine relevant activities defined in Section 6 of the ES Act: